ketansonwane7781/jenkins_Slack_Bot/README.md

 docker-compose up --build
 ✅ Step 7: Create Slack App
 ① Go to https://api.slack.com/apps
-② Create a new app → "From scratch"
+② Create a new app → From Scratch
 ③ Add a Slash Command:

 Command: /deploy-app

-Request URL: http://<your-public-url>/slack/commands (use ngrok for local testing) ④ Install the app to your Slack workspace
+Request URL: http://<your-public-url>/slack/commands (Use ngrok for local testing)

+④ Install the app to your Slack workspace
 ⑤ Copy Signing Secret → paste into .env as SLACK_VERIFICATION_TOKEN

-🌟 All Set!
-You can now deploy your app simply by typing:

-bash
-Copy
-Edit
-/deploy-app

-in your Slack workspace.
-Jenkins will build it, and your bot will confirm it — all automated! 🥳